 We selected 5 working monetization strategies to help you decide which one will work best for your business.

 Strategy #1: Subscription-Based

-If you use any streaming service, you already know how subscription-based app monetization model works.
-Usually, the principle is following: users download an app for free and start their free trial.
-After that, they pay monthly, quarterly or yearly fees to get an access to all app’s features or content.
+If you use a streaming service, you already know how subscription-based app monetization model works.
+Usually, the principle is the following: users download an app for free and start their free trial.
+After that, they pay monthly, quarterly or yearly fees to get access to all app’s features or content.

-A bright example of a successful realization of a subscription-based monetization model is Headspace, a mindfulness application that teaches people to meditate.
-An app has three subscription plans monthly fee, yearly fee, and lifetime fee.
+A bright example of a successful realization of a subscription-based monetization model is Headspace, an application that teaches people to meditate.
+This app has three subscription plans monthly fee, yearly fee, and lifetime fee.
 This way, developers encourage users to choose long-term plans by giving them a huge discount.
 Headspace has been downloaded over 11M times and has more than 400,000 active subscribers.
 Their annual revenue was estimated by Forbes in $50M.